 FAQs about ATA188 in MS

-Clinical trials of ATA188 have excluded patients who were pregnant or breastfeeding, so it is not known if the treatment can be safely used during pregnancy.
+Clinical trials of ATA188 excluded patients who were pregnant or breastfeeding, so it was not known if the treatment could be safely used during pregnancy.

 Multiple sclerosis can manifest differently in each patient, so individual responses to treatment may vary.
-In a Phase 1 clinical trial, disability improvements were evident in some patients at as early as three months after starting ATA188 treatment.
+In a Phase 1 clinical trial, disability improvements were evident in some patients as early as six months [here, here] after starting ATA188 treatment, but no benefits were observed in the subsequent Phase 2 trial.

-Neither hair loss nor weight gain have been reported as ATA188 side effects in multiple sclerosis clinical trials.
+Neither hair loss nor weight gain were reported as ATA188 side effects in multiple sclerosis clinical trials.
 Patients who experience these or other unexpected reactions to any medication should speak with their healthcare team.

 Related Articles